ccrosby7/soethbyShipping/README.md

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .

 ## Development

 To start your application in the dev profile, run: